kfroger/imtfc/docs/README.md

 ## **Function decorator** : `@imtfc_cache(  *args, **kwargs )`

+This is a class set up as a function decorator

-`@imtfc_cache` accepts any arguments that `datetime.timedelta` also accepts.
-These arguments are passed into a `timedelta` object, and this is used as the expiry time for the cache
+`@imtfc_cache` accepts any arguments that [`datetime.timedelta`](https://docs.python.org/3/library/datetime.html#timedelta-objects) also accepts.
+These arguments are passed into a [`timedelta`](https://docs.python.org/3/library/datetime.html#timedelta-objects) object, and this is used as the expiry time for the cache

 ### Implementation example